One District One Product (Uttar Pradesh)

-One District One Product - Uttar Pradesh (ODOP-UP) is an initiative by the Government of Uttar Pradesh to encourage state's domestic production of various handicrafts, readymade clothes, leather products etc. The aim of state government is to encourage indigenous and specialized products district wise.
+One District One Product - Uttar Pradesh (ODOP-UP) is an initiative by the Government of Uttar Pradesh to encourage domestic production of various handicrafts, readymade clothes, leather products and other goods.
+The aim of state government is to encourage indigenous and specialized products district-wide.

-By helping cottage and small industries, UP government is helping local workers to increase their income through branding of their products.
-The schemes has helped many handicrafts workers to get employment and boost the economy of Uttar Pradesh.
+By helping cottage and small industries, the government of Uttar Pradesh is helping local workers to increase their income through branding of their products.
+The scheme has helped many handicraft workers to get employment and boost the economy of Uttar Pradesh.

 The Government of Uttar Pradesh has implemented this programme in all 75 districts of Uttar Pradesh.
-The programme is praised not domestically but also at international level and got success.
+The programme is praised not only domestically but also at the international level.

-Various products produced under the scheme of ODOP, were gifted to World leader in respective bilateral meetings and well praised by them.
+Various products produced under the scheme of ODOP, were gifted to world leaders in respective bilateral meetings and well praised by them.
 During G20 presidency by India, several handicrafts were distributed among world leaders to promote Indian handicrafts.